-Mr. McGuire brings over 30 years of experience to MAIA, having served as Chief Financial Officer for several privately held and publicly traded companies in the health care, financial services, investment, and manufacturing industries.
-In these roles, Mr. McGuire’s responsibilities included SEC financial reporting, investor relations, corporate governance, legal and audit liaison, and team-building.
-He began his career with Price Waterhouse, where he was a certified public accountant, and later held management positions with Dean Witter Reynolds and Paine Webber, Inc. Mr. McGuire received a Bachelor of Science in accounting from the University of Notre Dame.
-Mr. McGuire will serve on the executive management team and will lead the company’s finance functions.
+Mr. McGuire is our Chief Financial Officer, and he brings over 30 years of experience to MAIA, having served as Chief Financial Officer for several privately held and publicly traded companies in the healthcare, financial services, investment, and manufacturing industries.
+In these roles, his responsibilities included SEC financial reporting, investor relations, corporate governance, legal and audit liaison, and team building.
+Most recently, Mr. McGuire was the Chief Financial Officer at Avadim Health, Inc. (“Avadim”) from October 2014 to May 2021.
+Mr. McGuire began his career with Price Waterhouse, where he was a certified public accountant, and later held management positions with Dean Witter Reynolds and Paine Webber, Inc. Joe received a Bachelor of Science in Accounting from the University of Notre Dame.

-Mihail received his M.D. from the Faculty of Medicine and Pharmacy, Bucharest, Romania and completed an internship and residency program in Internal Medicine at Yale-New Haven affiliated hospitals in Connecticut followed by a fellowship program in hematology/oncology and later appointed as Instructor of Medicine, division of Hematology & Oncology at Mary Hitchcock Medical Center and Geisel Medical School at Dartmouth in New Hampshire.
+Mihail completed a residency program in internal medicine at Yale University followed by a fellowship program in hematology/oncology at Dartmouth with academic appointment as Instructor of Medicine in the division of Hematology & Oncology at Mary Hitchcock Medical Center and Geisel Medical School at Dartmouth.